 Common Gateway Interface (CGI)

 CGI stands for the Common Gateway Interface and it is the legacy extension interface for running external programs to generate dynamic data.
 It is standard but slow.
-Unless you have legacy CGI programs or need to run a scripting language via CGI, you are better served by using either ESP or Ejscript.
+Unless you have legacy CGI programs or need to run a scripting language via CGI, you are better served by using either ESP.
 For more information, please read Using CGI.

 The following table may help summarize the differences: